 The new building is a great improvement on its predecessor with its new lifeguard tower, gymnasium, storage facilities and two large function areas.

 Te Hā Time Travellers Childrens pilot art programme

-In 2019 our region and nation will commemorate the 250th anniversary of the first meetings of tangata whenua and those on the Endeavour.
-This signficant event encourages us to consider our region's unique and fascinating heritage.
+In 2019 our region and nation commemorated the 250th anniversary of the first meetings of tangata whenua and those on the Endeavour.
+This signficant event encouraged us to consider our region's unique and fascinating heritage.

 The art programme project, included students from Tolaga Bay Area School and Gisborne intermediate, marked the start of a programme of events leading up to the 250th commemorations in 2019.

 Gisborne Herald - Artworks engage young people with first contact - "EDUCATION Minister Hekia Parata opened an exhibition of mixed media works by 12 young “art warriors” at Tairāwhiti Museum yesterday."